-Craft NOW Philadelphia returns for the second year, showcasing the work of the many talented and hardworking craftsman in and around Philadelphia.
-This year’s theme, “Analog-Digital,” focuses on the emerging trends and technologies that affect the crafting industry.
+Craft NOW Philadelphia returns for the third year, showcasing the work of the many talented and hardworking craftsman in and around Philadelphia.
+This year’s theme, “Fluid Boundaries,” focuses on contemporary craft practices and intersections with other disciplines including the fine arts and design.
 Dozens of artists, galleries, museums, universities and other organizations will host public demonstrations, exhibitions, educational programs and more that take a look at Philly’s role in the future of the handmade crafting industry.

 Join one of the largest grassroots volunteer efforts in Philadelphia designed to beautify our city’s many wonderful parks!
 Help plant trees, collect leaves for compost, clean up litter and more during a spirited community event sure to leave you feeling positive about both yourself and our city.